trivialTZ/Lsst-Twilight-SNe/README.md

 unnecessary filter changes.
 Readout time is 2 s per exposure and slews follow a hybrid model (``3.5° in 4 s`` plus ``5.25°/s``).

+An inter‑exposure guard of 15 s is enforced.
+If the natural overhead (max of slew vs readout plus any cross‑filter change) is shorter than 15 s, idle time is inserted before the next exposure; this guard is accounted for in window cap checks and reported in summaries.

 Moon–target separations use Astropy's `get_body('moon')` in a shared AltAz frame.
 If the Moon is below the horizon, the separation requirement is automatically waived.